 Photographer | Filmmaker | Visual Anthropologist

-I was four when I made my first video: two blurry seconds of a plant and my mother, shot on one of the cameras my father brought home.
-He was a national television cameraman in Macedonia, and despite the scarcity that shaped much of our early life, we always had cameras, tapes, photographs.
-Memory was everywhere and ordinary things were recorded not because they were special, but because they were there.
-That instinct to notice, to keep, to document what might otherwise vanish shaped everything.
+I was four when I made my first video: two seconds of a plant and my mother, shot on one of the cameras my father brought home.
+He was a national television cameraman, and despite the scarcity that shaped much of our early life, we always had cameras, tapes, photographs.
+Ordinary moments were recorded daily and that instinct to notice, keep, and document what might otherwise vanish shaped everything.

 I now work at the intersection of documentary film, photography, and visual anthropology.
 My work often blends contemporary portraits with archival materials, field recordings, and journal fragments, weaving together stories about migration, family, survival, and care.
-Some projects are long-term and deeply personal, like my grandmother’s living archive as she prepares for death.
-Others are urgent and political: street protests, displaced communities, cultural erasure.
-But in all of them, I’m drawn to the same thing: a way of seeing that preserves the ordinary before it disappears.
+Some projects are long-term and deeply personal, others are urgent and political, but in all of them, I’m drawn to the same thing: a way of seeing that preserves the ordinary before it disappears.

 My work has been exhibited internationally and published in photography, documentary, and cultural outlets.
-I’ve collaborated with cultural institutions, NGOs, and media organizations across the region, including the Center for Ethnomusicological Activities (CED).
+I’ve collaborated with cultural institutions, NGOs, and media organizations across the region.
 I’ve led community workshops in photography and film, and I’m currently developing a solo exhibition and a photography book.

 I’m open to residencies, commissions, and collaborations that resonate with a narrative, documentary, or research-based approach to image-making.